If you are a blockchain aficionado, then, you would probably know that Chainlink is no.1 when talking about blockchain oracle.

 This can ultimately lead to the distortion of a Defi/ Blockchain ecosystem.

-An example of this is the Synthetix flash loan attack.
+An example of this is the Synthetix oracle attack.

 Here comes the end of this review!